cybertraining-dsc/reu2022/project/install.md

 * Click `Next` and check on to use the default git pull,
 * Click `Next` and check on to use the Git Credential Manager Core,
 * Click `Next` and check on enable file system caching, and then
-* Click 'Next' and check on Enble experiment support for pseudo consoles
+* Click `Next` and check on Enble experiment support for pseudo consoles
 * Click `Install` because we do not need experimental features.